wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

    PROTIP: TDM (Test Data Management) is the older feature superceded by TDS (Test Data Service), both of which save data in a database system such as SQLite.
 The TDM icon has a gray bar vs. clear gap in the TDS icon.
 Pulling data from a database enables real-time integration with other systems which updates the same database, such as a dynamic status of "Active" or "Inactive".

 1. Repeat for "Tricentis_Analytics 12.1_Documentation.zip"
+   Analytics is made available with the Enterprise license, which comes with a Qlic visualization tool license.

 ## Test Requirements management